Please note the following:

 - If you are more than one-hour travel from the clinic, we would recommend that you stay in a local hotel prior to the day of your treatment.
 We strongly recommend that you book your accommodation well in advance of your surgery to guarantee a room.

-- If your surgery is taking place at our Manchester clinic, we currently have an arrangement and a corporate rate with Roomzzz Aparthotels (https://www.roomzzz.com/locations/manchester-city) who have two establishments within walking distance to our Manchester clinic.
-Let us know and we can supply you with the corporate rate code.
+- If your surgery is taking place at our Manchester clinic, we currently have an arrangement and a corporate rate with Roomzzz Aparthotels who have two establishments within 10-15 mins walking distance to our Manchester clinic.
+Simply quote ‘Farjo’ to get the corporate rate we negotiated.

 Treatment Fees Terms & Conditions